Konfekt/vim-langtool/README.md

 let b:langtool_parameters = '--autoDetect'
 ```

-For example, mother tongue can be set and (categories of) rules enabled and disabled by
+For example, the mother tongue can be set and (categories of) rules enabled and disabled by adding to your `vimrc`

 ```vim
 let s:enablecategories = 'CREATIVE_WRITING,WIKIPEDIA' .